 There are three main types of dietary fats: saturated, monounsaturated and polyunsaturated.
 The meats you feed your dog will have a combination of all three, but mainly saturated and polyunsaturated.

 In the wild, grazing animals would normally eat grasses, while most birds would eat grasses, seeds and insects.
-But the animals we feed our dogs today typically eat a different diet that’s rich in grains.
+But the farm animals we feed our dogs today typically eat a different diet that’s rich in grains.
 And that’s not good for your dog.

 Grain-fed animals will contain more saturated fat than their grass-fed counterparts.
 Too much saturated fat can cause an imbalance of your dog’s gut flora or microbiome, so you need to limit the amount your dog gets.